Jai Waetford

-Jai Waetford (born 25 January 1999) is an Australian pop singer and songwriter who came third on the fifth season of The X Factor Australia.
+Jai Waetford (born 25 January 1999) is an Australian pop singer and songwriter who was the last contestant eliminated on the fifth season of The X Factor Australia.
 He subsequently signed with Sony Music Australia and released his debut single "Your Eyes", which peaked at number six on the ARIA Singles Chart.
 Waetford's self-titled debut EP was released in December 2013 and peaked at number 21 on the ARIA Albums Chart.
 Waetford joined the Australian soap opera Neighbours in February 2016 as Angus Beaumont-Hannay; his debut episode aired on 2 May.
 His latest EP Heart Miles was released 3 June 2016.

 Early life

 Jai Waetford was born in 1999 and is from Campbelltown, a suburb in south-western Sydney, New South Wales, Australia.
 He was raised by his mother Alana Dow and grandparents Hannah and Roger Dow.
 At a young age, Waetford's father left him and his mother.
 He taught himself how to play guitar from watching videos on YouTube.
 He was educated at Campbelltown Performing Arts High School and left school in 2014 after completing Year 10.